prohitman/prohitman/README.md

 **`Digital Craftsman • Java Developer • Modding Enthusiast`**

 - 🌍 Based in Morocco | 🎓 Currently on exchange at the University of Helsinki
-- ☕ Java developer since 2019 — it all started with Minecraft mods
+- ☕ Java developer since 2019
-- 🧠 Learning Full Stack Web Development and CS fundamentals
+- 🧠 Learning Full Stack Web Development
 - 💼 I develop custom Minecraft mods — open to commissions for gameplay systems, entities, and mechanics
 - ✉️ Reach me at [a.lahnin@aui.ma](mailto:a.lahnin@aui.ma)
 - 🎮 Minecraft fanatic & systems tinkerer